-- (1) This section applies if the chief executive, an authorised officer, a prescribed entity, a police officer or anyone else in the course of performing functions under or in relation to the administration of this Act, gives a person (the receiver) information or a document about another person's affairs. - (2) The receiver must not use or disclose the information, or give access to the document, to anyone else. - Maximum penalty-100 penalty units or 2 years imprisonment. - (3) However, the receiver may, subject to section 186, use or disclose the information or give access to the document to someone else to the extent that the use, disclosure or giving of access is-
+- (1) This section applies if the chief executive, an authorised officer, a prescribed entity, a police officer or anyone else in the course of performing functions under or in relation to the administration of this Act, gives a person (the receiver) information or a document about another person's affairs. - (2) The receiver must not use or disclose the information, or give access to the document, to anyone else.

+(3) However, the receiver may, subject to section 186, use or disclose the information or give access to the document to someone else to the extent that the use, disclosure or giving of access is-